×

 If you have not spent a lot of time in Turin, you should rent before even thinking about buying.
 We asked expats there about the buy vs. rent decision:

 "Buying a home in Turin can be a great investment, as the city is known for its vibrant culture and beautiful architecture.
 However, it is important to consider the cost of living in the city, as well as the availability of rental properties.
 Renting a home in Turin can be a great option for those who are looking for a more flexible living situation, as it allows for more freedom to move around and explore the city.
 Additionally, renting can be a more cost-effective option for those who are not yet ready to commit to buying a home.
-Ultimately, the decision to buy or rent a home in Turin will depend on your individual needs and preferences," said one expat in Turin.
+Ultimately, the decision to buy or rent a home in Turin will depend on your individual needs and preferences," explained one expat living in Turin, Italy.

 What should I pack when moving to Turin?